Spirit writing in China: History

 Some non-Chinese religions have also adopted the practice, like Caodaism and Minh Đạo Vietnamese religions.

+Xu Dishan was an early figure in the study of spirit writing practices and his 1941 text An Investigation into of the Superstition of Spirit Writing is a major work in the area.

 Chinese religions

 Daoism

 In Daoist religions, fuji is seen as a means of engaging with the spirit world.
 Daoist priests often use this technique in rituals to communicate with celestial beings, immortals, or ancestors and receive guidance on religious matters.